 August 10, 2022 ~ Ronald DeVaughn, commonly known as jazz. avant-garde jazz, classical cellist Abdul Wadud, passed away ~ Father of R&B singer Raheem DeVaughn.
 Leader and sideman.
-Has worked with artists such as Black Unity Trio, Frank Lowe, George Lewis, Charles Shaw, Oliver Lake, Marty Ehrlich's Dark Woods Ensemble, Michael Franks, Muhal Richard Abrams, David Murray, James Newton, Julius Hemphill, Anthony Davis, and others ~ DeVaughn was born in 1947
+Has worked with artists such as Black Unity Trio, Frank Lowe, George Lewis, Charles Shaw, Oliver Lake, Marty Ehrlich's Dark Woods Ensemble, Michael Franks, Muhal Richard Abrams, David Murray, James Newton, Julius Hemphill, and Anthony Davis ~ DeVaughn was born in 1947

 August 10, 2021 ~ Choral conductor, composer Stephen Wilkinson, full name Stephen Austin Wilkinson, passed away ~ Conducted the Hertford Choir.
 Staff musician with the BBC for over 25 years starting in 1953, best known for his work with the BBC Northern Singers.
 Has also guested with the RTE Singers, het Nederlands Kamerkoor, and others.
 Father of mezzo-soprano singer Clare Wilkinson ~ Wilkinson was born in 1919